Supporting History teaching and research in UK universities: a toolkit

 The British Academy’s SHAPE Observatory provides further content, including data on the economic contribution of SHAPE and disciplinary guides to selected subjects.

-In addition the British Academy undertakes detailed disciplinary analysis of the state of selected subjects in the Arts, Humanities and Social Sciences: History has not yet been studied, though the following reports may be of interest: Reflections on Archaeology (2016), Languages Provision in UK Higher Education (2023) and English Studies Provision in UK Higher Education (2023).
+In addition the British Academy undertakes detailed disciplinary analysis of the state of selected subjects in the Arts, Humanities and Social Sciences: History has not yet been studied, though the following reports may be of interest: Reflections on Archaeology (2016), Languages Provision in UK Higher Education (2023), English Studies Provision in UK Higher Education (2023), and Media, Screen, Journalism and Communication Studies (2024).

 The RHS has incorporated some of the research listed above in its own recent commentaries on the civic value of History, the place of History at Higher Education, and the importance of universities for local communities and students unable to live away from home.
 These commentaries include: